frammkor/php8-server-docker/README.md

 ### TODOS

-- [ ] Connect this database container with existing local db storage
+- [x] Connect this database container with existing local db storage
+- [ ] Properly set the root user and its password
+- [ ] Move this information to [Docker secrets](https://docs.docker.com/compose/use-secrets/)
+- [ ] Properly set the HM user and its password

 ## Sources